Landslide hits residential area in Norway, 10 hurt, 21 unaccounted for | Science-Environment

 Landslide hits residential area in Norway, 10 hurt, 21 unaccounted for

-Around 700 people have been evacuated from the area so far, police said.
-"I was woken by the sound of a helicopter flying overhead and then the police called, telling us to evacuate," Kjetil Aamann, whose house is located just 50 metres from the edge of the landslide, told broadcaster TV2.
+Helicopters hovered over the area, at times lowering emergency responders towards the debris of collapsed houses.
+About 700 people have been evacuated from the area so far, police said.

+"There were two massive tremors that lasted for a long while and I assumed it was snow being cleared or something like that," Oeystein Gjerdrum, 68, told broadcaster NRK.
+"Then the power suddenly went out, and a neighbour came to the door and said we needed to evacuate, so I woke up my three grandchildren and told them to get dressed quickly."

-The missing people were from homes in the innermost area of the landslide but it was not immediately clear whether they had been trapped in their houses, were away at the time or had managed to escape, the police said.
-"This should have been a New Year's weekend where we should have had peace and quiet and maybe should have worried most about COVID-19 and not whether we have missing persons from a landslide," Prime Minister Erna Solberg told broadcaster TV2.
+The missing people were from homes in the innermost area of the landslide but it was not clear whether they had been trapped in their houses, were away at the time or had managed to escape, the police said.
+"It is a catastrophe," Prime Minister Erna Solberg told reporters after visiting the site.

+"There could be people trapped... but at the same time we can't be sure because it is the New Year's holiday which means people could be elsewhere," she said, warning that rescue operations could take a long time.
+"This could take days," she said.
+"The situation is still so unstable that it is impossible to do any (rescue) effort other than from helicopters."

 - READ MORE ON: